 Make No Assumptions

-What you consume in RV parks is not always safe to use because there is a big difference between purity, quality and type from location to another.
+What you consume in RV parks is not always safe to use, because there is a big difference between purity, quality and type from location to another.

-Because our bodies have become accustomed to what we use at home, supplies that are significantly different in chemical structure or that comes from a source foreign to us can make us sick and weaken our immune systems.
+Because our bodies have become accustomed to what we use at home, supplies that are significantly different in chemical structure or that come from a source foreign to us can make us sick and weaken our immune systems.

 Common problems include rashes, diarrhea, constipation, hives and sometimes more serious issues that come from waste matter or filth that have gotten into a system due to poor chemical maintenance or unattended filtration systems.

 You have every right to expect good sanitation when you travel, but unfortunately, this is not always the case.
 If you become ill during a vacation, your problem may well be the result of pollution.

 Check Before You Connect

 Health departments are supposed to inspect RV park systems but can be lax about doing so.
 Even if water sources are inspected, travelers can still fall ill due to the chemicals facilities use.